RareMojo/DADGT/README.md

 Instructions:

+To install requirements:
+1. Install Python 3.10.9, download it [here](https://www.python.org/ftp/python/3.10.9/python-3.10.9-amd64.exe)
-1. Download ZIP file and extract to a good location
+2. Download ZIP file and extract to a good location
+3. Open a command prompt or terminal window
+5. Navigate to the directory where requirements.txt is located "path\to\file\DnDLocation\requirements.txt using cd command
+6. Enter 'pip install -r requirements.txt' into the terminal
+7. Wait for the installation to complete.
+Once it is completed you can run the program.

+To run the program:

-2. Run start.bat
+1. Run start.bat
-3. Input monitor that the game is on (0, 1, or 2)
+2. Input monitor that the game is on (0, 1, or 2)
-4. Input how many milliseconds per map refresh (1000 is good enough, 500 is great)
+3. Input how many milliseconds per map refresh (1000 is good enough, 500 is great)
-5. Profit ?!?!?!11
+4. Profit ?!?!?!11